Q: What does queenpin mean?

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.

 Every effort is made to keep the website up and running smoothly.
-However, Queenpin Acupuncture takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.
+However, Queenpin Family Wellness takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.